-I want to get that truth burned into my soul, I want to worship God until my whole heart is filled with the thought of His omnipotence.
-God is almighty, and the Almighty God offers Himself to work in my heart, to do the work of keeping me; and I want to get linked with Omnipotence, or rather, linked to the Omnipotent One, to the living God, and to have my place in the hollow of His hand.
-You read the Psalms, and you think of the wonderful thoughts in many of the expressions that David uses; as, for instance, when he speaks about God being our God, our Fortress, our Refuge, our Strong Tower, our Strength, and our Salvation.
-David had very wonderful views of how the everlasting God is Himself the hiding-place of the believing soul, and of how He takes the believer and keeps him in the very hollow of His hand, in the secret of His pavilion, under the shadow of His wings, under His very feathers.
+I want to get that truth burned into my soul.
+I want to worship God until my whole heart is filled with the thought of His omnipotence.
+God is almighty, and the Almighty God offers Himself to work in my heart-to do the work of keeping me.
+I want to get linked .with omnipotence, or rather, linked to the omnipotent One--the living God-and to have my place in the hollow of His hand.
+You read the Psalms, and you think of the wonderful thoughts in many of the expressions that David uses.
+For instance, when he speaks about being our God, our Fortress, our Refuge, our strong Tower, our Strength, and our Salvation.
+David had wonderful views of how the everlasting God is Himself the hiding place of the believing soul.
+David had a beautiful understanding of how God takes the believer and keeps him in the very hollow of His hand-in the secret of His pavilion-under the shadow of His wings, under His very feathers.
 And there David lived.
-And oh, we who are the children of Pentecost, we who have known Christ and His blood and the Holy Ghost sent down from heaven, why is it we know so little of what it is to walk tremblingly step by step with the Almighty God as our Keeper?
+And we, who are the children of Pentecost, who have known Christ, His blood, and the Holy Spirit sent down from heaven, why is it that we know so little of what it is to walk step by step with the Almighty God as our Keeper?

-Have you ever thought that in every action of grace in your heart you have the whole omnipotence of God engaged to bless you?
-When I come to a man and he bestows upon me a gift of money, I get it and go away with it.
-He has given me something of his; the rest he keeps for himself.
+Have you ever thought that, in every action of grace in your heart, you have the whole omnipotence of God engaged to bless you?
+When I come to a man and he gives me a gift of money; I get it and go away with it.
+He has given me something of his.
+The rest he keeps for himself.
 But that is not the way with the power of God.
-God can part with nothing of His own power, and therefore I can experience the power and goodness of God only so far as I am in contact and fellowship with Himself; and when I come into contact and fellowship with Himself I come into contact and fellowship with the whole omnipotence of God, and have the omnipotence of God to help me every day.
+God can part with nothing of His own power, and therefore I can experience the power and goodness of God only so far as I am in contact and fellowship with Him.
+And when I come into contact and fellowship with Him, I come into contact and fellowship with the whole omnipotence of God.
+I have the omnipotence of God to help me every day.

 A son has, perhaps, a very rich father, and as the former is about to commence business the father says: "You can have as much money as you want for your undertaking."
 All the father has is at the disposal of the son.
 And that is the way with God, your Almighty God.
-You can hardly take it in; you feel yourself such a little worm.
-His omnipotence needed to keep a little worm!
-Yes, His omnipotence is needed to keep every little worm that lives in the dust, and also to keep the universe, and therefore His omnipotence is much more needed in keeping your soul and mine from the power of sin.
+You can hardly take it in; you feel like such a little worm.
+His omnipotence is needed to keep a little worm!
+Yes, His omnipotence is needed to keep every little worm that lives in the dust, and also to keep the universe.
+Therefore, His omnipotence is much more needed in keeping your soul and mine from the power of sin.